 These are not retrieval problems.
 They are reasoning and coordination problems β and they call for a different architecture.

 Phase I retrieved the evidence.
-Phase II reasons over it.
+Phase II coordinates evidence-informed workflows.

 The three persistent barriers that motivated this phase: